Kaldek/rat-ratgdo/Using red wire for power.md

 ## Prototype notes for powering ESP module with red wire
 We are testing use of an LM2596 voltage regulator (buck converter) module to power the ESP without needing a separate USB power supply.
 The MyQ wired control panels source their power this way, so it should be also possible to do this for the ratgdo ESP module.

 **NOTE:** *Testing so far has failed.
 The LM2596 and ESP8266 combined draw too much current from the +12v line for the ESP to be powered from the E-Serial lines of the Chamberlain/MyQ GDO.
-However, if your GDO has the backup battery, this can be used to power the LM2596 and the ESP.*
+However, if your GDO has the backup battery or a backup battery connector, this can be used to power the LM2596 and the ESP.*

 ### Overview of module setup
 One of the many common pre-built LM2596 voltage regulator modules will be sourced, either as unit pre-set to 5v output or an adjustable unit that has been set to output 5 volts.